-I say January 2022 because it generally takes that long to implement tax increases—they’re just too complicated for the government to pull off before a Jan.
-1 start date.
-In addition, the government will not want to hit people with new taxes during the pandemic.
+I say January 2022 because it generally takes that long to implement tax increases—they’re just too complicated for the government to pull off before a January 1 start date.
+In addition, the government will not want to hit people with new taxes as we (hopefully) come out of the pandemic.

 For anyone with significant assets, that gives you less than a year to protect yourself through advance planning and some highly pro-active legal steps.
 In fact, I’m calling 2021 the “Golden Year.”
 A once-in-a-lifetime opportunity to ensure that you, your family, and your heirs enjoy the full benefit of whatever golden egg you’ve managed to store away.